 Amity University, Gurugram | INR 2,66,000 |

-The advantages of studying PhD in Journalism and Mass Communication are:
+PhD in Journalism and Mass Communication Jobs & Salary

-A list of a few jobs and their salary for PhD Journalism and Mass Communication professionals have been given below:
+A list of a few jobs and their salary for PhD Journalism and Mass Communication professionals has been given below:

 Job Role | Recruiter | Experience Level | Average Salary |